shipfastlabs/modern-vue-starter-kit/README.md

 - **Testing Suite**:
   - Pest PHP for elegant testing
   - Architecture tests for maintaining code structure
+  - Type Coverage for ensuring type safety
 - **IDE Helper**: Enhanced IDE support for Laravel facades and models
+- **Updated APP Service Provider**: Updated to use some secure and modern practices

 > This starter kit is regularly synchronized with the official Laravel Vue starter kit to ensure you get the latest features and security updates.